-The World’s First Ministry Supporting The White Collar Justice/Economy Exiled Community
+The World’s First Ministry Serving The White Collar Justice Community

-Progressive Prison Ministries, Inc. is the world’s first ministry supporting the white collar criminal justice/economy exiled community.
+Progressive Prison Ministries, Inc. is the world’s first ministry supporting the white collar justice community.
 Founded by husband and wife, Jeff Grant and Lynn Springer in Greenwich CT in 2012, we incorporated as a nonprofit in Connecticut in 2014, and received 501(c)(3) status in 2015.
-Jeff has over three decades of experience in crisis management, business, law, reentry, recovery (clean & sober 17+ years), and executive and religious leadership.
+Jeff has over three decades of experience in crisis management, business, law (former), reentry, recovery (clean & sober 17+ years), and executive and religious leadership.
 As Jeff was incarcerated for a white-collar crime he committed in 2001, he and Lynn have a first-hand perspective on the trials and tribulations that white-collar families have to endure as they navigate the criminal justice system and life beyond.

 Progressive Prison Ministries’ goal is to provide spiritual solutions and emotional support to those who are feeling alone, isolated, and hopeless.
 We have found that these individuals are suffering from a void but are stuck, and don’t know what to do about it.
 Our objective is to help them find a path to a healthy, spirit-filled place on the other side of what may seem like insurmountable problems.
 Many of those we counsel are in a place where their previous lives have come to an end due to their transgressions.
 In many cases their legal problems have led to divorce, estrangement from their children, families, friends and support communities, and loss of a career.
 The toll this takes on individuals and families is emotionally devastating.
 White-collar crimes are often precipitated by other issues in the offenders’ lives such as alcohol or drug abuse, and/or a physical or mental illness that lead to financial issues that overwhelms their ability to be present for themselves and their families and cause poor decision making.
 We recognize that life often presents us with such circumstances, sometimes which lead us to make mistakes in violation of the law.